Holiday Activities and Food Programme 2025

 The HAF session I want for my child is fully booked.
 Should I contact them anyway?

 If the session you would like to attend is full, you are now able to add yourself to the online booking system waiting list.
+The provider will then be able to contact you if places become available.

 I can no longer attend the session I booked.
 What should I do?

 Please cancel any sessions you have booked and can no longer attend.
-We have limited places, sessions which are booked and not attended, incur a cost to the programme and can stop other eligible families from accessing the provision.
+We have limited places.
+Sessions which are booked and not attended, incur a cost to the programme and can stop other eligible families from accessing the provision.
 Please click link on How do I cancel a booking? | Eequ Help Center to find out how to cancel a session or contact the provider directly.

 Please email us at HAF@milton-keynes.gov.uk if you have any questions.